-This biotope is only recorded from fully saline conditions (30 -40 ppt) (Connor et al., 2004).
-Consequently an increase in salinity could make the conditions hypersaline.
-Little empirical evidence was found to assess how an increase in salinity at this benchmark would affect Ascophyllum nodosum.
-Baardseth, 1970 noted that Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu.
+Baardseth (1970) noted that Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu.
 Studies undertaken by Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu although the long-term effects within this range were not evaluated.
 No information could be found on the effects of an increase in salinity on the reproductive cycle of Ascophyllum nodosum.

-A number of the species associated with this biotope can also be found within rockpools where hypersaline conditions can be found for short periods of time (Newell, 1979).
-Consequently an increase in salinity within the benchmark of this pressure may not cause negative impacts for a short period of time.
-Semibalanus balanoides can tolerate salinities between 12 and 50 psu; below and above this cirral activity ceases (Foster, 1970).
-The littorinids, Nucella lapillus and Carcinus maenus are mobile species and have the ability to move to suitable conditions on the shore.
+A number of the other species within the biotope can also be found within rockpools where hyper saline conditions can be found (Newell, 1979).
+Consequently an increase in salinity within the benchmark of this pressure would not cause any significant mortalities.
+Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster,

+1970).
+Mytillus edulis is considered to be tolerant of a wide range of salinities (Holt et al., 1998).
+Littorina littorea, Littorina saxatilis and Carcinus maenus are mobile species and have the ability to move to suitable conditions on the shore.